uchu-suzume/CopyrightNGS.fx/README.md

-# CopyrightPSO2.fx
+# CopyrightNGS.fx
-Customized Copyright.fx for PSO2 usage based on Copyright-testbed.fx.
+Customized Copyright.fx for PSO2 New Genesis usage based on Copyright-testbed.fx.